As some employees are becoming more used to working at home, are workplace behavioural norms becoming diluted and a distant memory?

 Can Loch Associates Group help?

-If you need help managing or keeping in touch with your employees, our HR Consultants from HR Advise Me can step in and help you.
+If you need help managing or keeping in touch with your employees, our HR Consultants from Loch HR can step in and help you.
 We also provide tailored training for managers to resolve issues or problems managing staff, including our Nip it in the Bud training and Data Protection Training.